fida1989/nodeCatFactsApi/README.md

 # nodeCatFactsApi
-Simple random cat facts api using Node.js hosted on Heroku.
+Simple random cat facts api developed using Express and Mongoose and hosted on Heroku.